 - 6.1.
 Matriculated students studying on a programme which does not automatically require PVG Scheme membership may also be required to become PVG Scheme members if they wish to study a module or to carry out research which involves a regulated role.
-However, PVG Scheme membership is not an admissions requirement for these programmes, given that the decision to work in a regulated role with vulnerable groups is optional. - the responsibility for ensuring that there are appropriate mechanisms in place to make certain that PVG Scheme membership or a PVG Scheme Record update (see Appendix 1) is obtained before this part of a student's studies.
+However, PVG Scheme membership is not an admissions requirement for these programmes, given that the decision to work in a regulated role with vulnerable groups is optional. - 6.2.
+Where matriculated students are required to join the PVG Scheme, the relevant School has the responsibility for ensuring that there are appropriate mechanisms in place to make certain that PVG Scheme membership or a PVG Scheme Record update (see Appendix 1) is obtained before this part of a student's studies.
 It is recommended that each College and School ensures that its ethical approval procedures make clear the relevant responsibilities and processes concerning these issues.